 To be a good reader, you have to be able to decode words.
 Decoding is the ability to apply your knowledge of letter-sound relationships and letter patterns and correctly pronounce written words.

 To decode a word,

-Understanding letter-sound relationships gives children the ability to recognize familiar words quickly and figure out unfamiliar words.
+Understanding letter-sound relationships allow children to recognize familiar words quickly and figure out unfamiliar words.

 If attention is drained by decoding words, little or no capacity is available for the attention-demanding process of reading comprehension.
 Therefore, the automaticity of decoding is essential.

-Although children may sometimes figure out some of the letter-sounds relationships by themselves, most children benefit from explicit instruction.
-Phonics is one approach to reading instruction that teaches students the principles of letter-sound relationships, how to sound out words, and exceptions to these principles.
+Although children may sometimes figure out some letter-sound relationships by themselves, most children benefit from explicit instruction.
+Phonics is one approach to reading instruction that teaches students the principles of letter-sound relationships, how to sound out words, and the exceptions to these principles.

 Decoding relies heavily on phonological awareness, which refers to an individual’s awareness of the sound structure of language.
 A listening skill, phonological awareness is the ability to distinguish between speech units such as rhymes, syllables in words, and individual phonemes in syllables.

 Phonological awareness is often confused with phonics.
 The latter requires students to know and match letters or letter patterns with sounds, learn spelling rules, and use this information to decode (read) and encode (write) words.
 Phonological awareness relates only to speech sounds, not alphabet letters or sound-spellings.

 Phonemic awareness is a subset of phonological awareness that focuses on recognizing and manipulating phonemes, the smallest sound units.
 Two crucial phonemic awareness skills are segmenting and blending.

 Sounding out or decoding every word can take much effort.
 Fluency, defined as “speed, accuracy, and proper expression,” gained prominence when it was included as one of five essential reading skills in a national-level research synthesis on reading instruction.